+- Practical projects

-- Practical projects and management folios - Technical drawing tasks
+- Design and management folios

+- Technical drawing

-- Research and written assessment tasks - Written examinations
+- Research and written assessments

 Information and Software Technology

 The study of Information and Software Technology assists students to develop the knowledge, understanding and skills to solve problems in real life contexts.
 Through experimental and collaborative tasks, students engage in processes of analysing, designing, producing, testing, documenting, implementing and evaluating information and software technology-based solutions.